-Furthermore, ASGARD can control and execute complex response tasks, if needed.
-It features built-in response play-books for quarantining endpoints, creating and collecting triage packs, opening remote shells and other actions incident response specialists will find useful.
+The ASGARD Management Center can control and execute complex response tasks if needed.
+It features built-in response playbooks for quarantining endpoints creating and collecting triage packs, opening live remote command prompts and other actions incident response specialists will find useful.

-Moreover, ASGARD provides an easy to use interface for creation of custom multi-step response playbooks that can execute any command on endpoints and collect the respective outputs.
+ASGARD additionally provides an easy to use interface for creating custom multi-step response playbooks, which can execute any command on your endpoints and collect the respective outputs.

-ASGARD Management Center is available as a virtual appliance and also as a hard appliance.
-Both are based on Debian Buster and require a setup procedure in order to generate customized agent installers and cryptographic keys.
+ASGARD Management Center is available as a virtual appliance and also as a hardware appliance.
+Both are based on Debian Bullseye and require a setup procedure in order to generate customized agent installers and cryptographic keys.

-This document describes all functions and steps for setup and operation of the ASGARD Management Center.
-It will describe how to add systems to be scanned, as well as performing individual or group scanning with separate parameters.
+This document describes all functions and steps for the setup and operation of the ASGARD Management Center.
+It will describe how to add systems for scanning and performing individual or group scanning with separate parameters.